Netec-Mx/mslearn-azure-ml/Instructions/06-AutoML-classification-model.md

 1. When the command has completed, in the **Files** pane, click **&#8635;** to refresh the view and verify that a new **Users/*your-user-name*/azure-ml-labs** folder has been created.

-## Train a classification model with automated machine learning
+## Task 3:  Train a classification model with automated machine learning

 Now that you have all the necessary resources, you can run the notebook to configure and submit the Automated Machine Learning job.